Five takeaways from primaries in Wisconsin, Minnesota and beyond - NewsBreak

 Bernie Sanders scores a win

-Balint’s win also represented a high-profile victory for Sanders, who backed her in the primary.
+Balint’s win also represented a high-profile victory for progressive leader and Vermont Sen. Bernie Sanders (I-Vt.), who backed her in the primary.

-“She will be a fighter for working people, and I look forward to serving with her in Washington,” Sanders, a leading progressive, said in a statement.
+“She will be a fighter for working people, and I look forward to serving with her in Washington,” Sanders said in a statement.

-In one of the biggest surprises of the night, Rep. Ilhan Omar (D-Minn.), a member of the progressive “squad” on Capitol Hill, just barely won her primary against former Minneapolis City Councilman Don Samuels.
+In one of the biggest surprises of the night, Rep. Ilhan Omar (D-Minn.), a member of the progressive “Squad” on Capitol Hill, just barely won her primary against former Minneapolis City Councilmember Don Samuels.

-While Omar had the backing of progressive leaders like Sanders and had an incumbent’s advantage, she only led Samuels by just over 2 points with more than 96 percent of the vote in.
+While Omar had the backing of progressive leaders like Sanders and had an incumbent’s advantage, she only led Samuels by just over 2 points with over 96 percent of the vote in.

 Samuels conceded on Tuesday evening and pledged his support for Omar in the general election.